wolf/dotfiles/README.md

 ### non-standard tools

 For Bash, I generally have installed several command-line tools that I find helpful.
 I have the complete collection on macOS and all my Linux boxes.
 Some/most of these tools are not easily installed on Windows, so my Bash initialization takes platform-specific definitions into account.
-See bash/README.md for details.
+See `bash/README.md` for details.

 ### local-only branch

 This repo comprises the things that are the same between my various machines, but some things are different per machine or secret and should not be uploaded.
-Therefore, when I clone the repo, I immediately make a branch named `local-only` that contains things like my work email address in the global `.gitconfig`, or a GitHub token to make `brew` work better, or platform specific paths that I haven't factored out yet, etc.  With no remote, an accidental `git push` just fails when `local-only` is checked out; so no secrets get published.
+Therefore, when I clone the repo, I immediately make a branch named `local-only` that contains things like my work email address in the global Git config, or a GitHub token to make `brew` work better, or platform specific paths that I haven't factored out yet, etc.  With no remote, an accidental `git push` just fails when `local-only` is checked out; so no secrets get published.
 As changes come down to `main`, you choose which you want in `local-only` with `cherry-pick`.
 I highly recommend this technique.
+By the way, I don't keep my global Git config in `~/.gitconfig`.
+I keep it in `~/.config/git/dot-config/git/config`.
+That's the new hotness.

-By the way: don't upload your `.ssh` directory or any of the private keys it contains.
+Another by the way: don't upload your `.ssh` directory or any of the private keys it contains.